Class Ordering<T>

 public <E extends T> E min(java.util.Iterator<E> iterator)

 Returns the least of the specified values according to this ordering.
 If there are multiple least values, the first of those is returned.
-The iterator will be left exhausted: itshasNext()
+The iterator will be left exhausted: itshasNext()method will returnfalse.- Parameters:

 - 11.0